avatorl/DataViz-Vega/README.md

 ![Power of BI: Deneb Vega Data Visualization Examples](https://raw.githubusercontent.com/avatorl/Deneb-Vega/main/_images/vega-examples-tumbnails-1.png)
 ![Power of BI: Deneb Vega Data Visualization Examples](https://raw.githubusercontent.com/avatorl/Deneb-Vega/main/_images/vega-examples-tumbnails-2.png)

-The visualizations shared in this repository are just showcases of Deneb-Vega capabilities and results of author's experiments.
+The visualizations shared in this repository are just showcases of Vega capabilities and results of author's experiments.
 Some of them may still require additional testing, debugging and code cleaning to be done.
 Feel free to create an Issue if you noticed any problem.

 ## Deneb Vega Help